Skip to main content

 Exercise for Depression: Chemical Reactions

-In addition to increasing the endorphin levels achieved, the use of exercise for depression has a number of other chemical reactions.
+In addition to increasing the endorphin levels achieved, the use of exercise for depression has several other chemical reactions.
 There is a dramatic increase in blood flow to the brain that can produce both a mental and physical response, helping people ignore an otherwise bad or destructive mood.
 It also releases neurotransmitters like serotonin that lift the brain out of a potentially depressed state.

 There is also something called brain-derived neurotrophic factor.
 This is a naturally occurring chemical in your body that protects brain health and affects memory.
 People struggling with depression often have reduced levels of this neurotransmitter.